OpenITI/RELEASE/README.md

 Machine-readable metadata on the corpus is available in the &quot;OpenITI\_metadata\_2019\_1\_1&quot; file in TSV format, including the following columns:

-1. **versionUri** : a human-readable URI of the current version of the book including the date of the death of the author, author&#39;s name, book name, ID of the original source (online library) where the source comes from, and the collection to which the source belongs to in the OpenITI corpus.
+1. **versionUri** : a human-readable URI of the current version of the book including the date of the death of the author, author’s name, book name, ID of the original source (online library) where the source comes from, and the language domain (e.g., **-ara1** is for Arabic, **-per1**—for Persian).
 URIs were deliberately made human-readable to make it easier to work with the corpus.
 Examples of URIs and the description of URI formation principles can be found at [https://maximromanov.github.io/OpenITI/#cts-compliant-naming-pattern](https://maximromanov.github.io/OpenITI/#cts-compliant-naming-pattern).
-2. **date** : Date of death of the author (_hijrī_, from versionURI)
+2. **date** : Date of death of the author (*hijrī*, from versionURI)
 3. **author** : Name of the author (from versionURI)
 4. **book** : Book title (from versionURI)
 5. **id** : Book id, which originally comes from the collection the source is taken from (from versionURI)
-6. **status** : pri/sec — &quot;pri&quot; value can be used to select only unique titles from the corpus (i.e., excluding versions of the same title)
+6. **status** : pri/sec — “pri” value can be used to select only unique titles from the corpus (i.e., excluding versions of the same title)
 7. **length:** length in words
 8. **url:** link to the text on github
 9. **tags:** genre/subject tags aggregated from the metadata of original collections (partially unified)